Agri-environmental indicator - gross nitrogen balance

 This article provides a fact sheet of the European Union (EU) agri-environmental indicator gross nitrogen balance.
 It consists of an overview of recent data, complemented by all information on definitions, measurement methods and context needed to interpret them correctly.
 The gross nitrogen balance article is part of a set of similar fact sheets providing a complete picture of the state of the agri-environmental indicators in the EU.

-The indicator gross nitrogen balance provides an indication of the potential surplus of nitrogen (N) on agricultural land (kg N per ha per year).
+- The indicator gross nitrogen balance provides an indication of the potential surplus of nitrogen (N) on agricultural land (kg N per ha per year).
 It also provides trends on nitrogen inputs and outputs on agricultural land over time.
-It is measured by the following indicator:

 Analysis at EU level

-The inputs of the gross nitrogen balance consist of mineral fertilisers, organic fertilisers (except manure), manure input, atmospheric deposition, biological nitrogen fixation and seeds and planting material.
-Mineral fertilisers and manure account for more than 83 % of the N input in the EU-28 between 2010 and 2014.
-The N input from seeds and planting materials is negligible.
-At the moment the re-use of N through the use of compost, sewage sludge, industrial waste etc. is also quite insignificant.
+The inputs of the gross nitrogen balance consist of mineral fertilisers, manure and organic fertilisers, atmospheric deposition, biological nitrogen fixation and seeds and planting material.
+Mineral fertilisers accounted for 45 % of the nitrogen input in the EU in 2014 (country data are not complete for 2015, therefore 2014 values are used for this section).
+Manure accounted for 38 % of the nitrogen input in the same year.
+The nitrogen input from seeds and planting materials is negligible.
+The re-use of nitrogen through the use of compost, sewage sludge, industrial waste etc. is also quite insignificant.
 Data on other organic fertilisers (except manure) are lacking in many countries and significance of these fertilisers could be underestimated.
-Biological nitrogen fixation is on average 6 % of total N input in the EU-28.
+Data is mostly lacking on manure withdrawals, i.e. manure removed from agriculture and reused elsewhere.
+Biological nitrogen fixation is on average 6 % of total nitrogen input in the EU-28.
 The level of atmospheric deposition depends on ammonia (NH3) emissions (of which agriculture is the main source), nitrogen oxides (NOx) emissions (where the contribution of agriculture is not significant) and climate conditions (transport through air to other regions).
 Atmospheric deposition was on average 8 % of total inputs in the EU-28.

 Analysis at country level

-As explained in the section on data and methodology, the current balances are not comparable between countries due to differences in definitions, methodologies and data sources used by countries.
-In this section, some trends and specifics at Member States level are highlighted.
+As explained in the section on Data used and methodology the current balances are not comparable between countries due to differences in definitions, methodologies and data sources used by countries.
+In this section, some trends at Member State level are highlighted.

 Nitrogen use efficiency

-Another way of presenting the results of the gross nitrogen balance is the nitrogen use efficiency (NUE) ratio, which is defined as total N outputs divided by total N inputs.
-It gives an indication of the relative utilization of nitrogen applied to an agricultural production system.
-In principle, by decreasing the nitrogen surplus over time, the nutrient use efficiency increases (Figure 7).
-NUE depends on the production system and its management.
-NUE increases as the N output in harvested products increases and/or the N input decreases.
-Conversely, NUE is low when the N output in harvested products is relatively low and the N input relatively high.
-Many combinations are possible, but the ideal case would be a high N output via harvested products combined with a high NUE and a low N surplus.
+Another way of presenting the results of the gross nitrogen balance is the nitrogen use efficiency (NUE) ratio, which is defined as total nitrogen outputs divided by total nitrogen inputs.
+It gives an indication of the relative utilisation of nitrogen applied to an agricultural production system.
+In principle, by decreasing the nitrogen surplus over time, the nutrient use efficiency increases.
+NUE depends on the production system and its management; it increases as the nitrogen output in harvested products increases and/or the nitrogen input decreases.
+Conversely, NUE is low when the nitrogen output in harvested products is relatively low and the nitrogen input relatively high.
+Many combinations are possible, but the ideal case would be a high nitrogen output via harvested products combined with a high NUE and a low nitrogen surplus.

-The NUE indicator may be useful for presenting how different strategies can contribute towards improving relative utilization of nutrients applied to agricultural production system, depending on the initial situation.
+The NUE indicator may be useful for presenting how different strategies can contribute towards improving relative utilisation of nutrients applied to agricultural production systems, depending on the initial situation.
 Depending on context, both intensification and extensification strategies may contribute.
-In some contexts the main drive may be to increase food production and resource use efficiency, in other contexts the priority may be to protect soil and habitats from degradation or to increase opportunities for bioenergy production and carbon sequestration.
+In some contexts the main drive may be to increase food production and resource use efficiency, in other contexts the priority may be to protect soil and habitats from degradation.

-Potential surplus of N on agricultural land (kg N per ha per year).
+Potential surplus of nitrogen on agricultural land (kg N per ha per year).

 Links with other indicators